CodingBowl

 wsl --install

-This command enables the necessary virtual machine features and installs Ubuntu by default.
+This command enables the necessary virtual machine features and installs Ubuntu.
 Restart your computer once the process completes.

 2. Configure your Linux User